fate1997/LineEvo/README.md

 - train LineEvo on QM9 dataset (to be added)

 ## Cite
-If you use FFiNet in your research, please cite:
+If you use LineEvo in your research, please cite:
   ```@Article{Ren2023,
   author={Ren, Gao-Peng
   and Wu, Ke-Jun